bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 ## Example - Receiving data with a simple UDP server

-Once the Edge has been configured to send messages over UDP to a port and IP, a simple client can be set up to listen for the messages.
+Once the Edge has been configured to send messages over UDP to a port and IP, a simple server applicaiton can be set up to listen for the messages.

-To receive the data we will need to set up a local UDP client to listen on the port configured for the UDP endpoint.
+To receive the data we will need to set up a local UDP server to listen on the port configured for the UDP endpoint.
 Here is an example in Python:

 ```python
 import socket